Isco stars in Spain's incredible rout of Argentina

-Spain was pegged back by Germany for a 1-1 draw on Saturday (AEDT) but Argentina – without Lionel Messi due to injury – fared far worse than the reigning world champion.
+Spain was pegged back by Germany for a 1-1 draw on Saturday (NZDT) but Argentina – without Lionel Messi due to injury – fared far worse than the reigning world champion.

 Diego Costa put Spain in front, Marco Asensio then adding his second assist of the game by setting up Isco, although Nicolas Otamendi headed one back for Argentina before the break.